 Robert Gallagher, OA brings 40 years of experience in leadership training and parish development.
 Bob offers exceptional skills in facilitating shifts and changes in people and organizations.
 He provides practical methods and vision for a transformed parish.
 Bob has a masters degree in Organization Development from Goddard College.
 Bob lives in Seattle.

 He’s been a consultant and trainer in religious systems, non-profit organizations and small businesses since 1970.
 Bob has been a parish priest; on the staff of or consultant to ecumenical training organizations, an industrial mission and metropolitan and state councils of churches.
 He served as the congregational development officer for the Episcopal Diocese of Connecticut from 1981 - 88.
 He has consulted with hundreds of congregations.
 He has served as adjunct faculty in congregational development at Hartford Seminary and Seabury-Western Theological Seminary.
 He was Director of the Church Development Institute at the General Theological Seminary from 1985 - 2000 and continued as the Director of the Church Development Institute - Seattle until in 2011 when that changed to Shaping the Parish.
-For a number of years Bob served as the Associate Priest for Ascetical and Practical Theology at Trinity Church, Seattle and as a priest associate at Saint Clement's Church, Seattle.
+In recent years Bob served as the Associate Priest for Ascetical and Practical Theology at Trinity Church, Seattle and as a priest associate at Saint Paul's Church and Saint Clement's Church, Seattle.
 He attends Saint Paul's, Seattle.
 An article in the Washington Post on Bob's work.
 Bob is a Professed Member of the Order of the Ascension.

 Writing: Fill All Things: The Dynamics of Spirituality in the Parish Church, Ascension Press, 2008.
 Parish Assessment Workbook, Coauthor, a manual for conducting a self-study, Ascension Press, 1988; Faith Sharing, Coauthor, exercises for groups exploring life histories and spirituality.
 Ascension Press, 1989; Conformed to Christ: Structures and Standards for Parish Life, Coauthor, guidelines and samples of job descriptions for staff and committees.
 Ascension Press, 1983, revised 1988 and 2004 as a CD; Power from on High: A Model for Parish Life and Development, Ascension Press, 1982; Stay in the City, A strategy for dioceses in regard to urban parishes.
 Forward Movement, 1981; The Ministry of the Laity as Agents of Institutional Change, Audenshaw Documents, 1972 and a shorter version in Asian Focus, East Asian Christian Conference, 1971.
 In Your Holy Spirit: Shaping the Parish Through Spiritual Practices, 2011.
 Understanding from Within: Working with Religious Systems, OD Practitioner, with Michelle Heyne, January 2015.
 Books in process include: Eucharistic Spirituality: From Audience to Congregation; Interventions: Methods and Processes for Building Healthier Parishes, with Michelle Heyne